novakov-alexey/novakov-alexey.github.io/content/adam-optimizer/index.md

 ) extends OptimizerState[T]
 ```

-We aslo need to initialize this state properties with zeros.
-For that, we extand layer construction code to let the optimizer type class
+We also need to initialise this state properties with zeros.
+For that, we extend layer construction code to let the optimizer type class
-to init its properties on its own.
+to init its properties.

-First we change `add` method the `Sequential` model type:
+First, we change `add` method in the `Sequential` type:

 ```scala
 def add(layer: LayerCfg[T]): Sequential[T, U] =